QHose/qlik-cloud-jwt-lambda-example/README.md

 - use [httptoolkit](https://httptoolkit.com/) tool to view the network traffic

+# Create tenant specific OAUTH client

+* Follow the [steps](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-create-oauth-client.htm) to create a `web` OAUTH client, select the option `Allow Machine-to-Machine (M2M)`.
+Skip step 6: Leave the redirect fields empty.
+Click Copy to clipboard to save the client ID and client secret for later use.
+Store the client secret in a secure location.
+Click Done.
+* next you have to edit your new OAUTH client, and set the `consent method` to `trusted`.
+You have two options for consent: Required and Trusted.

 # issues
 - if you get 'Origin has not been granted access' you need to copy your hostname in the [web integration id of Qlik Cloud](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-adminster-web-integrations.htm).
 - unable to decode jwt: your certificates are not ok. (sometimes and issue with line breaks, see above for the resolution), or you need to update your signing package (jsonwebtoken).